SajiJohnMiranda/DoCoreAI/README.md

 🎉 **You're all set to build smarter AI applications!**

 ---
+## Optimizations in the PyPI Version
+The PyPI version of DoCoreAI includes slight optimizations compared to the open-source repository.
+These changes are aimed at improving performance, reducing dependencies, and streamlining the package for end users.

+🔹 Key Differences:
+✔️ Reduced prompt/input tokens.
+✔️ Certain additional development and research files from the open-source version have been removed to keep the installation lightweight.
+✔️ Some functionalities have been optimized for better efficiency in production environments.
+✔️ The PyPI version ensures a smoother out-of-the-box experience, while the GitHub version is more flexible for modifications and contributions.

+If you need the full open-source experience, you can clone the GitHub repository and use the source code directly.
+However, for most users, the PyPI version is recommended for installation and usage.
+---
 ## Welcoming Testers & Contributors
 We’re actively looking for passionate testers to help validate DoCoreAI across different LLMs!
 Your insights will play a key role in refining its performance and making it even more effective.